petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

    project unless it was produced by its _pipeline_ (the thing that runs with the single button).

-If researchers can follow these rules without becoming de facto software engineers, we might see a future where most, if not all, studies ship with a single button repro pack.
+Our goal is to make it easy for researchers to follow these rules without becoming de facto software engineers, so we might see a future where most, if not all, studies ship with a single button repro pack.
-Let's now take a look at some of the more specific challenges and strategies for overcoming them.
+Now let's discuss some of the more specific challenges and strategies for overcoming them.

 ### Challenge 1: Version control